tcotav/chefdk_getting_started/README.md

            Finished verifying <server-ubuntu-1304> (0m1.20s).
     -----> Kitchen is finished.
 (0m3.20s)

 Test kitchen run of serverspec works great.
 So what about kicking off this against some random set of nodes?
-You'll need to sit down for this.
-Its just that awesome.
+Well, that's a different topic.

 ### Serverspec, no test kitchen

 I'm going to put words here.
 Good words.
 Clear words.
 You learn much.
 Yes.
+Or I'll do it later in a different article.

 ### Footnotes: